canonical/lxd/doc/metrics.md

 Lastly, LXD has to be added as target.
 For this, `/etc/prometheus/prometheus.yaml` needs to be edited.
-Here's what the config needs to look like:
+Here's what the configuration needs to look like:

 ```yaml
 scrape_configs: